 Employer contributions could include salary you have agreed should be invested in your pension account through salary sacrifice.
 With your agreement, your employer can reduce your salary and then pay this amount into your pension account.
 This could be for regular contributions or bonus payments.
 Contributions paid in this way are classed as employer contributions for tax purposes, meaning that you do not need to claim personal tax relief.
 Income Tax and National Insurance will be calculated on your reduced salary.
-Any additional personal contributions that are not paid by salary sacrifice will be taken from your pay before tax is deducted so that you automatically get tax relief.
+Any personal contributions paid in addition to your salary sacrifice contributions will qualify for tax relief at the basic rate of tax and higher rate tax payers can reclaim any extra tax relief through their tax returns.

-You'll find your current contribution level within your welcome letter.
-You'll also see the contribution levels for your pension in the 'Contributions explained' guide, which we sent you in your welcome pack.
+You'll find the contribution levels for your pension in the Contributions explained leaflet which we sent you in your welcome pack.
 This document can also be found on PlanViewer.
 To get the most out of your pension savings, and build a more comfortable retirement, you may want to think about paying more into your pension.
 For more information please visit retirement.fidelity.co.uk/saving-for-retirement the amount you can save into your pension and claim back tax on.